DepFCD/DepFCD/README.md

 - output: after analysis, ENRE-Java finally outputs the resolved entities and dependencies in JSON files in current directory，which contains corresponding dependency graph

 ##### Entity Ownership Identification
-- jar or scripts
-- input
-- command
-- output
+This directory contains the data of  commits history, ownership and dependency facade information generate by running the tool `dep_facade.exe`, following diagram shows the detail of each file.

 - `all_base_commits.csv` - the evolution history of all commits of the upstream AOSP frameworks/base
 - `<project name>-<version>`
 	- blame_dict.csv - git blame detection result of current project selected merge node
 	- accompany_commits.csv - information of current project version's commit history
 	- base_commits.csv - information of merge point which downstream project version merging upstream AOSP
 	- old_base_commits.csv - commit history of current project version which belongs to upstream AOSP old version
 	- only_accompany_commits.csv - commit history of current project version which belongs to downstream project
 	- all_entities.csv - all entities and commits which contributed to specific entity information of files which contains intrusive modification of downstream project
 	- final_ownership.csv - the entity ownership detection result below the 'File' level in the project
 	- facade.json - the detection result of dependency facade of current project version

 ##### Intrusive Operation Identification
-  This directory contains the data of different kinds of intrusive modification, following diagram shows the detail of each file.
+This directory contains the data of different kinds of intrusive modification generate by running the tool `dep_facade.exe`,  following diagram shows the detail of each file.
-- jar or scripts
-- input
-- command
-- output:

 - `<project name>-<version>`
 	- access_modify_entities.csv - The number of entity modifed by accessibility
 	- final_modify_entities.csv - The number of entity modifed by 'final'
 	- annotation_modify_entities.csv
 	- add_import.json - The num of newly added statement of 'import'
 	- inner_extensive_class_entities.csv - The num of newly added inner class in native class
 	- parent_class_modify_entities.csv - The number of class modifed by parent class('inherit')
 	- parent_interface_modify_entities.csv - The number of class modifed by parent interface('interface')
 	- class_var_extensive_entities.csv - The number of newly added class field
 	- class_var_modify_entities.csv - The number of  modified class field
 	- method_var_modify_entities.csv -  The number of modified variable in method
 	- param_modify_entities.csv  -  The number of method modified by parameters
 	- return_type_modify_entities.csv - The number of method modified by return type
 	- refactor_entities.csv - The number of refactoring entity(rename, extract and others)

 #### Restriction Level Labeling
 - First, we get the current project version's non-SDK restriction level file by executing following command under the repo.